burning-ape/Self-Driving-Car/README.md

 # Self-Driving-Car
-Self Driving Car - neural network built in Unity to teach the car how to drive.
+**Self Driving Car is a neural network built in Unity to teach the car how to drive.**